 DO prepare your bookie bankroll

-Making sure you have enough capital to cover your losses may be the most important first step in opening your sportsbook.
+Making sure you have enough capital to cover your losses may be the most important first step in being a bookie.
 While this applies to any new business, running a sportsbook is a very cash-heavy venture and requires a lot of short term planning when it comes to finances.
 Basically, if you don’t have enough money coming in to cover your losses, you will be in danger of busting out at any time.

 A good rule of thumb for online bookie agents is to launch with enough capital to sustain through a month of the constant losing.
 While this doesn’t sound like a long time, statistically speaking you should not lose for an entire month straight no matter how bad your luck is.
 This is accomplished by ensuring you are coming into day one with reserves 4x the total maximum weekly potential winning you offer to clients.
 For example, if you have weekly payouts set at $1,000 maximum with a stable of 10 players, you should keep a bankroll of at least $40,000.
 This protects you from busting your bankroll after a sustained period of bad luck and keep your business afloat through the tough times.

 PayPerHead agents have to start looking at their sportsbook as they would any other kind of business which they hope to see growth.
-Marketing is an essential aspect of the expansion of any business and is a step which cannot be ignored as an independent sportsbook owner.
+Marketing is an essential aspect of the expansion of any business and is a step which cannot be ignored when being an independent bookie.
 Don’t hesitate to take lessons from the bigger offshore sportsbooks by offering promotions, utilizing social media, and even advertising.

 Promotions are a great way to not only gain new clients but also to keep happy the ones you already have.
 As a sports bettors, we are all familiar with the structure of sportsbook bonuses and should have no trouble offering the same at their own books.
 Promotions such as a friend referral programs and sign-up bonuses can be a great tactic to grow your client base.
 Promotions can also target current active players by offering rewards for betting a certain amount each month or offer risk-free bets periodically.